PeterBengtson/Ooloi-docs/ADRs/0032-Flow-Mode.md

 5. **Expanding element mechanics**: Slur start/end/extension, crescendo behavior, lyrics melismas
 6. **Mode combination rules**: Which modes can coexist, visual feedback for stacked modes

-Without this documentation, we must **reconstruct through archaeology** – examining any remaining Igor materials, interviewing former users, and designing missing pieces based on musical logic and ergonomic principles.
+Without this documentation, we must **reconstruct through archaeology** – examining any remaining Igor materials, personal memory from original use, and designing missing pieces based on musical logic and ergonomic principles.

 ---